augustorl/react-swiper/README.md

 }
 ```

-# useSwiper arguments
+# useSwiper arguments (Not Mandatory)

-useSwiper hook takes three args, if you wish to pass one of them you will MUST add them all IN ORDER.
+useSwiper hook takes three args but they are NOT mandatory, if you wish to pass one of them you will MUST add them all IN ORDER.

 Arguments:

-rerender: default = true, (This will render the whole component each time the currentIndex change, you can turn this off if you're not using curentIndex variable)
+`rerender: default = true`, (This will render the whole component each time the currentIndex changes, you can turn this off if you're not using curentIndex variable)

-widthOffset: default = 0, ( margin of the sliders if any.
-E.g: margin: 0 5px 0 5px  ==> widthOffset = 10 )
+`widthOffset: default = 0`, ( margin of the sliders if any.
+E.g: `margin: 0 5px 0 5px`  ==> `widthOffset = 10` )

-transitionTime: default = 300 (The time in miliseconds it takes to slide)
+`transitionTime: default = 300` (The time in miliseconds it takes to slide)

 Check GitHub examples for more information.